License GuideSOC 39-4031

 Read more

-A funeral director arranges and oversees funeral services from start to finish.
-They coordinate the transport of the deceased to the mortuary, meet with families to plan service details, and select pallbearers.
-They help families choose clergy or other officials for religious ceremonies and arrange transportation for mourners attending the service.
-Funeral directors handle logistics, communication, and administrative tasks to ensure services run smoothly during a difficult time for families.
+A funeral director arranges and oversees funeral services for grieving families.
+Day to day, they coordinate the transport of the deceased to the mortuary, meet with family members to finalize service details, and select pallbearers.
+They work with clergy or other religious officials to plan rites according to the family's wishes.
+They also arrange transportation for mourners attending the service.
+Throughout this process, they handle logistics while offering support during a difficult time.

 The Exam